-- The WRC Wetland Management Guidelines Series was developed in SA for effective wetland management and rehabilitation.
+- The WRC Wetland Management Guidelines Series was the first of its kind to be developed in SA for effective wetland management and rehabilitation.
 Following various experiences gained in the application of wetland management and rehabilitation tools during the last ten years, the WET-Rehab Evaluate, WET-Health and WET-Eco Services were updated in 2019, 2020 and 2021 respectively.
 These guidelines provide technical methods for undertaking rehabilitation activities, the overarching legislative framework to consider for planning, designing, implementation and monitoring phases of rehabilitation interventions.
 In addition, the Buffer Zone Guidelines for Rivers, Wetlands and Estuaries (WRC, 2017) were developed for setting appropriate ecological buffers. - There are also programmes and initiatives that are currently in place to ensure natural wetland rehabilitation improvement and management.
 A range of management options have been implemented to address the various impacts identified.